Sakthi3003/ENOTES_APPLICATION/README.md

 Create, edit, and delete tasks.
 Assign priority levels to tasks (Low, Medium, High) Set task statuses like "To-Do", "In Progress", and "Completed".
-Set reminders for upcoming tasks (push notifications, email reminders).
+Set reminders for upcoming tasks (push notifications, email reminders.

+This project also support generic response to the requests being called

 Best practices
 Global Exception handling